Huntress (DC Comics): The New 52

 Helena Wayne as Huntress in Huntress (vol. 3) #4 (March 2012); art by Marcus To.

-In the final issue of 52, a new Multiverse is revealed, originally consisting of 52 identical realities.
-Among the parallel realities shown is one designated "Earth-2".
-As a result of Mister Mind "eating" aspects of this reality, it takes on visual aspects similar to the Pre-Crisis Earth-Two, including the Huntress among other Justice Society of America characters.
-The names of the characters and the team are not mentioned in the panel in which they appear, but the Huntress is visually similar to the Helena Wayne Huntress.
-Geoff Johns confirmed that it is indeed the Earth-2 Batman's daughter, the Huntress.
+In the final issue of 52, a new multiverse is created, with Huntress appearing as a native of Earth-2.
 As prefigured by comments from Grant Morrison, this new alternate universe is not the original/Pre-Crisis Earth-Two and ensuing Justice Society of America exploration disclosed that this Helena Wayne/Huntress was a member of the Justice Society Infinity, Earth-2's merged JSA and Infinity, Inc. and was in a relationship with Dick Grayson/Robin in this world.
 Since Power Girl briefly visited that world, there has been no subsequent depiction of the new Helena Wayne/Huntress of Earth-2.

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, the Huntress is re-established in 2012 in the ongoing series Worlds' Finest, along with Power Girl.
 In this series, the Huntress is in reality Helena Wayne from Earth 2.
 She and Power Girl, who is Superman's cousin on Earth 2, were mysteriously hurled to the mainstream DC Universe after a battle with Darkseid's minions.
 A retrospective prequel to the series disclosed that her mother was the former Catwoman (Selina Kyle).